kzu/wsrelay/README.md

   * The [free tier](https://azure.microsoft.com/en-us/pricing/details/signalr-service/)
     has a limit of 20 concurrent connections and 20k messages
-  * SignalR itself ultimately exchanges JSON-serialized payloads as strings, meaning if you need to exchange binary payloads, you'd need to Base64-encode it, which increases the size of the transfered data and (for now?)
+  * SignalR itself ultimately exchanges JSON-serialized payloads as strings, meaning if you need to exchange binary payloads, you'd need to Base64-encode them, which increases the size of the transfered data and (for now?)
     [does not support compression at the WebSocket level](https://github.com/dotnet/corefx/issues/15430).